Can A Judge Alter A Jury’s Verdict In A Personal Injury Case?

 Contact a Florida Workplace Accident Attorney Today

 Even when a defendant is clearly at-fault for causing an accident, disputes over the amount of damages may still require extensive litigation.
 That is why it is critical to work with an experienced Delray Beach personal injury lawyer who will zealously represent your interests throughout the trial and appeals process.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.